univec-ai/postvec/web/docs/security.md

 ## Containers

 Embedded control listeners are loopback-only.
 No environment variable can move them.
-Bind published PostgreSQL ports to `127.0.0.1` unless you mean to expose them.
+Published PostgreSQL ports should bind to `127.0.0.1` unless external exposure is required.